arhohuttunen/coding-revolution/content/post/spring-boot-jsontest/index.md

 ## Write an Integration Test With @JsonTest

-In previous articles, we have already seen how Spring Boot uses different annotations to autoconfigure beans for testing different slices of the application.
+We can use different annotations with Spring Boot to autoconfigure beans for testing different slices of the application.
 To test the serialization and deserialization separately, we can use the `@JsonTest` annotation.

 `@JsonTest` will autoconfigure beans for Jackson `ObjectMapper`, any custom `@JsonComponent`, and any Jackson `Module`s.
 Since Spring Boot only loads what’s needed, these tests are more lightweight than controller tests.